DIBench/DIBench/README.md

-### Evaluating LLM-based Code Intelligence on Dependency Inference in Repository Scope
+### DI-BENCH: Benchmarking Large Language Models on Dependency Inference with Testable Repositories at Scale

 Ensure that Docker engine is installed and running on your machine.